opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 After you select Jaeger for the data source, you can view all of your indexed data in the Dashboards, including Error rate, Throughput, and Services.
 ### Error rate

-You can view the Trace error rate over time in the Dashboard, and also view the combination of services and operations that have a non-zero operation rate.
+You can view the Trace error rate over time in the Dashboard, and also view the top five combinations of services and operations that have a non-zero error rate.

 ![Error rate]({{site.url}}{{site.baseurl}}/images/trace-analytics/error-rate.png)

 ### Throughput

-With **Throughput** selected, you can select an individual Trace from **Top 5 Service and Operation Latency** list and view the detailed trace data.
+With **Throughput** selected, you can see the throughput of traces on Jaeger indexes that are coming in over time.

-You can view throughput of Jaeger indexes that are being added as a function of time.
+You can select an individual Trace from **Top 5 Service and Operation Latency** list and view the detailed trace data.

 ![Throughput]({{site.url}}{{site.baseurl}}/images/trace-analytics/throughput.png)